UWM-Libraries/GeoDiscovery-Documentation/docs/develop.md

 ```bash
 RAILS_ENV=test bundle exec rake ci
 ```

+{: .warning }
+> Ensure that the server is running when you run the tests.
+> You may need to open a second terminal to do this.

 Green lines are passed tests, red are failed and will tell you which line broke .